krueger90/Magento-Automation-Task/README.md

 ## Pre-requirements

 * I used versions v20.10.0 and 10.2.3 of Node.js and npm respectively.
 The Cypress minimum
 requirement for Node.js is 18.x.
 You can use the same or later versions.
+This is required if you want to run the tests locally, otherwise Docker would suffice.
 * Docker Desktop for Windows, Mac, or Docker and Docker Compose for Linux